Luminaar/Luminaar.github.io/Pelican/content/python-tooling.md

 complicated topic (same as packaging for example).
 Turns out there are not that many tools - there is almost only one way to do things.

-I this section I will categorize different tools into five categories, describe and compare them.
+Is this section I will categorize different tools into five categories, describe and compare them.
 I know a lot more about tools that I use everyday but I've experimented with most of the others too.